Lieutenant Alan Thomas Green

 On 25th September 1944, 22 and 20 Platoon came under tank attack and Green took 2 men and a PIAT and set up an ambush and the tanks retired.
 Green was lightly wounded and withdrew.

 As the Battle of Arnhem raged, on 25th Sept, a decision was made to seek a temporary cease fire with the Germans in order to save the wounded.
 As one of only two officers left alive in the Platoon, Green tried to attempt contact with the enemy but came under fire and was wounded four times.
 Green and what remained of the group were taken prisoner to camp Oflag 9A/Z near Rottenburg Fulda.
 In 1945, Green and other POWs survived a forced march west across Germany as their captors retreated from the advancing Russians.
-He rejoined the regiment in late 1945.
+[Note: this is incorrect: the prisoners were marched eastwards, away from the Americans.]
+He rejoined the regiment and served in Norway before retiring from the Army in the rank of Captain.

 Green wrote a history of the battle in his book Arnhem 17th Sept- 26th Sept 1944 and was co-author on When Dragons Flew an illustrated history of the 1st Battalion the Border Regiment, whose contribution at Arnhem, Green felt had received scant publicity.